glewe/bootstrap-customizer/README.md

  * Bootstrap custom styles
  */
 ```
-In that section you can either directly change styles or inmport a file of your liking doing so.
+In that section you can either directly change styles or import a file that contains your changes.

 In this example, we want to change the color red that is used for Bootstrap's 'danger' objects.
-Just enter the value of your liking, e.g.:
+Just enter the new value of your liking, e.g.:

 ```scss
 $red: #cf3231;